 The Habitat Challenge Grant is a partnership between the Missouri Department of Conservation and Quail Forever & Pheasants Forever in Missouri that allows our chapters to double their impact on habitat restoration in their regions.
-For the last 10 years, MDC has matched our chapters' contributions, dollar for dollar, to help fund quail-focused habitat projects on private lands.
+For more than a decade, MDC has matched our chapters' contributions, dollar for dollar, to help fund quail-focused habitat projects on private lands.
 With over 93% of Missouri in private ownership, this truly unique model is crucial to delivering our habitat mission to the state.
 Best of all, chapters get to decide where their Habitat Challenge dollars are spent, be it statewide, or in their home county.

 Hunters, conservationists and outdoor enthusiasts have never needed “The Habitat Organization” more than now.
 Our challenges are great, but our opportunities are all around us.
 Perhaps the greatest opportunity to turn the tide for wildlife, habitat and all natural resources exists with our local efforts and our presence in Jefferson City and Washington, DC.
 With one stroke of the pen, conservation policy can be protected today and for years to come.